 Skip to main content

-Children in entertainment and performances must be in the care of their legal guardian (usually their parents) or an approved chaperone at all times; even when they are performing, they must remain in sight.
-Aunts, uncles, grandparents and childminders are not legal guardians (unless the courts have recognised them as such) so need to be approved in order to chaperone a child.
+Children involved in licensed performances or activities must always be accompanied by a local authority approved chaperone, or their parent/carer who has parental responsibility for them, or the teacher who would ordinarily provide the child's education.
+Aunts, uncles, grandparents and childminders are not legal guardians (unless the courts have recognised them as such), so need to be approved in order to chaperone a child.

-If you want to become a chaperone, you must apply to the council area where you live.
-Any adult living in the Dudley borough may apply to Dudley Council to be registered as an Approved Chaperone.
-The Education Support Service undertakes the 'approval' of chaperones.
+To become a chaperone you must apply to the council where you live.
+Any adult (aged 18 and over) living in the Dudley borough may apply to Dudley Council to be registered as an Approved Chaperone.
+The School Attendance & Education Support Service undertakes the approval of chaperones.

 Reporting concerns about a chaperone approved by Dudley MBC